TheStalwart/tips-website/os/Windows11.md

 ## Bootloader troubleshooting

-When installing 24H2 over Linux instance with GRUB, on some machines 24H2 installer will fail to correctly overwrite bootloader and will land into GRUB recovery console instead of Stage 2 of Windows Setup.
+When installing Windows 11 over Linux instance with GRUB, on some machines Windows Setup will fail to correctly overwrite bootloader and will land into GRUB recovery console instead of Stage 2 of Windows Setup.

 To overwrite bootloader manually, restart installation media and select `Repair my PC -> Troubleshoot -> Command Prompt` or press Shift+F10, then enter the following commands: